 What is the best way to take good care of my vocal cords aside from drinking lots of water and hot tea?

 I want to maintain the good health of my vocal cords

 Not smoking or drinking alcohol and sodas is one of the best things you can do to take good care of your vocal cords.
-You can also help prevent strained vocal cords by always warming up before any performance, and making sure you cold down afterwards.
+You can also help prevent strained vocal cords by always warming up before any performance, and making sure you cool down afterward.
 You can also reference our article on how to minimize voice damage.
 It has some great tips and suggestions you can follow.

-My vocal cords are strained and I have to sing in 12 hours.
+My vocal cords are strained, and I have to sing in 12 hours.
 What can I do to make my voice normal again?

 Herbal honey will help you, as will sipping a warm slippery elm bark tea between songs while you're singing.
 The problem, unfortunately, is that you should have been on a program of vocal cord care and repair since being sick.
 Singing at the last minute with strained vocal cords is not good, and can hurt your singing voice.
-Because it is so late for you'll likely want to mix a combination of the vocal cord therapies mentioned earlier in this guide, and follow the steps advised above.
+Because it is so late for you, you'll likely want to mix a combination of the vocal cord therapies mentioned earlier in this guide and follow the steps advised above.

 See more questions like this: How Do I recover my voice within 1 hour